jcmgray/quimb/docs/installation.rst

 Installation
 ############

-If the dependencies are satisfied, ``quimb`` can be installed with pip directly from github:
+``quimb`` is hosted on `github <https://github.com/jcmgray/quimb>`_.
+If the dependencies are satisfied, it can be installed with pip directly from there:

 .. code-block:: bash